-The survey also found that most Internet users consume some form of alcohol.
 Beer has the highest penetration rate at 71 percent, followed by wine and Baijiu, both at more than 55 percent, and imported spirits at 28 percent.

 “The high concentration of younger alcohol consumers that shop online, along with the rapidly increasing number of e-commerce users in China, show that online channels will become more important for Chinese liquor consumers in the future, especially in key cities and the developed cities in the north and east,” said Catherine Xu, senior director of Nielsen Greater China.

 The survey found that close to 80 percent of respondents surf online at least once every day and 86 percent purchase items online.
 So what’s attracting consumers to the Web?
 Respondents said e-commerce channels offer three main benefits over traditional shopping venues: big discounts (58%), home delivery (56%) and a rich diversity of products(52%).